 - Homeschooling a Child with Auditory Processing Disorder

-- How Time4Learning Works for Students with Special Needs
+- Why Time4Learning Works for Students with Special Needs

 Homeschool Curriculum for Special Needs Students

 Fortunately for homeschooling parents, there is no need for an advanced degree in special education to adequately teach a child.
-Many curricula available today are designed for teaching children with special needs.
+Many curricula available today are well-suited for teaching children with special needs.